Latin American Studies

-The LAS major requires language study in Spanish, Portuguese, or an indigenous Latin American language; a set of core requirements; and a concentration in one of three areas: 1) History, 2) Language, Literature and the Fine Arts, or 3) Social Science.
+The LAS major requires language study in Spanish, Portuguese, Haitian Creole, or an indigenous Latin American language; a set of core requirements; and a concentration in one of three areas: 1) History, 2) Language, Literature and the Fine Arts, or 3) Social Science.
 The LAS minor requires completion of 15 hours of approved courses with Latin American content including Latin American Studies 2101 and completion of intermediate knowledge of one Latin American language.
-Brazilian Studies minor in LAS students must complete 15 hours of approved courses with Brazilian content including LAS 2102 and Portuguese 2203.
+LAS students with a Brazilian Studies minor must complete 15 hours of approved courses with Brazilian content including LAS 2102 and Portuguese 2203.

 The Center for Latin American Studies sponsors faculty colloquia, conferences, and a speaker’s series which brings distinguished scholars, government and business leaders, and social activists to campus.
-The Center also publishes a bi-annual newsletter.
-In addition to the core program LAS students may participate in an honors program, independent study, internships, and study abroad programs in Argentina, Brazil, Chile, the Dominican Republic, and Guatemala.
+The Center also publishes an annual newsletter.
+In addition to the core program, LAS students may participate in an honors program, independent study, internships, and study abroad programs in Argentina, Brazil, Chile, Cuba, and Guatemala.

-The Center draws upon renowned Vanderbilt faculty from the Departments of Anthropology, Art History, Economics, History, Political Science, Sociology, and Spanish & Portuguese.
-Center faculty include award-winning and innovative teachers who are involved in a wide array of University projects such as Alternative Spring Break in Mexico, service learning in Nicaragua, Guatemala and Costa Rica, and outreach to Nashville's Hispanic community.
+The Center draws upon 100+ renowned Vanderbilt faculty from the Departments of Anthropology, Art History, Economics, History, Political Science, Sociology, and Spanish & Portuguese, as well as each of the professional schools.
+Center faculty include award-winning and innovative teachers who are involved in a wide array of University projects such as Latin Business Week, Engineers without Borders in Guatemala, Manna Project in Ecuador, Global Health Brigade in Honduras, and outreach to Nashville's Hispanic/Latino community.
 They are also active in national and international conferences, editorial boards and publishing, and documentary film and museum projects.
 A complete listing of faculty and course offerings is available on the Center website.

 Nicolette Kostiw, PhD